 The Big Bend region is remote and far from just about anywhere.
 The reward for venturing to the area is spectacular scenery.
 From lowland deserts to pinon and Juniper tree covered mountains in the Chisos.
 The solitude will give you an amazing experience with breathtaking vistas and lifelong memories.
 Hermosa.

 Some of the most challenging terrain comes on the third day of the rally.
 We enter the BBRSP attempting the 'Road to Nowhere'.
 This takes us up to the top of what looks like an ancient asteroid impact crater with stunning views and steep drop-offs.
 Only those with big huevos need attempt.

-It's always free to rally with the Mexico Gambler.
+How much?
+The rally is free.
 The campground host will hit you up for $10 a night.
 BBNP will grab $30 per car.
 BBRSP grabs $5 per person.
-Exchange rate is 21.77 peso's to a dollar.
+Both parks are OPTIONAL.
+Exchange rate is 21.19 peso's to a dollar.